Rocky0Shao/Task_Tracking_Webapp/README.md

 ### Running the Development Server

-First, run the development server:
+To run the development server, use the following command:

 ```bash
 npm run dev